link to ringley website

 Responsive image

-Safety is, of course, a key aspect of block management.
-But who should be responsible for ensuring the safety of residents?
-In the wake of the tragic fire at Grenfell Tower in 2017, Dame Judith Hackitt was asked to carry out a review of the building regulations, putting safety firmly in the spotlight.
+Safety is a key aspect of block management, but who should be responsible for ensuring the safety of residents?
+In the wake of the tragic fire at construction-to-begin-under-1225m-government-contract--'>construction-to-begin-under-1225m-government-contract--'>Grenfell Tower in 2017, Dame Judith Hackitt was tasked with reviewing building regulations, bringing safety concerns into sharp focus.

 Solar panels on flats - what you need to know